RichSeibert/rooporter/README.md

 5. Combine video and readover
 6. Upload to tiktok/youtube shorts

-## Host machine setup
+## GPU machine setup
 1. Transfer required files to instance with `transfer_files_to_runpod.sh <port> <ip>`
-2. Run `bash run.sh`.
+2. Login to huggingface-cli with "huggingface-cli login".
+Run `bash setup.sh`.
 For a fresh install, it will install all required packages/files
 3. Update `config.ini` with settings that work with instance.

-## GPU machine setup
+## Host machine setup
 1. Install runpodctl and setup config (instructions in `launch_runpod_instance.sh`)
 2. Setup a cronjob to run `launch_runpod_instance.sh` and `terminate_runpod_instance.sh` a few hours later (at least until I can figure out how to terminate an instance from within itself)